jadenpxrk/Chess-Engine/README.md

 - Principal variation search for improving the efficiency of the search process by searching only the most promising lines of play.
 - Quiescence search for ensuring that the evaluation of the position is stable by extending the search to positions where there are no - captures or checks.
 - Zobrist hashing for storing the game state in a compact and efficient way, allowing for quick comparisons and detection of repetitions.

-The GUI includes undoing moves, flipping and resetting the board, under promotions, and custom board positions and evaluation times.

 ## Possible Improvements
 - Switching programming languages